We are proud to announce that GoldenCheetah v3.1 was released.

 Lactate is a double edged sword; on the one hand it is the primary source of 30% of the glucose we generate within the body, but on the other hand it also regulates metabolism — a safety mechanism within the body.

-Lactate is produced when we burn glucose aerobically.
-It is not a waste product as was widely believed in the past; it inhibits fat oxidation and also glucose utilisation within our muscle cells — it even reduces muscle shortening and thus peak power.
+Lactate is produced when we burn glucose; aerobically and anaerobically.
+During intense exercise it is mostly produced by the fast-twitch muscles that utilise glycogen.
+However, it is not a waste product as was widely believed in the past; it inhibits fat oxidation and also glucose utilisation within our muscle cells — it even reduces muscle shortening and thus peak power.
 It is a 'brake' to stop us going too hard, helping us to pace for the long run.
 But of course, we might not want that to happen if we're winding it up for the finish straight !

 Further, the mitochondria within our slow-twitch fibres and in fact most of our bodily organs can utilise lactate to create glucose.
-So our body creates it to regulate our metabolism, but when we settle down it burns it for fuel.
+So our body creates it to regulate our metabolism, but will also use it for fuel, either when we settle down a bit or by "shuttling" it in the bloodstream from the active leg skeletal muscles to the smooth muscles in our heart and lungs.

 Lactate is always produced even at lower intensities of exercise.
 Initially our blood flow will clear lactate away as it is produced to the liver, heart, kidneys where it is slowly converted and stored as fuel for re-use.
 Additionally whilst we are working at these lower intensities some of the lactate produced is converted back into glucose within the muscles themselves (which also helps to clear lactate when we rest or "lift off the gas for a moment").
 The reason this only occurs at lower intensity is because it is the slow-twitch muscle fibres that contain a transporter called MCT-1 that controls lactate re-use within the fibre mitochondria.
 And slow-twitch muscles will all be busy when we exercise at higher intensities.